-Meet the Vice President
+Meet the VP

-Frum joined Public Service and Outreach at the University of Georgia in 1995 and the Carl Vinson Institute of Government in September 2006.
-She served as deputy director.
-She was appointed interim director of the Institute of Government’s in April 2010, assuming management of the Institute’s overall operations and programming.
-She served as interim Vice President for Public Service and Outreach from July 1, 2011, to January 31, 2012.
+Frum joined UGA in 1995 as a research professional in the Office of International Development.
+She joined UGA’s Carl Vinson Institute of Government in September 2006.
+She served as deputy director and interim director of the Vinson Institute and interim Vice President for Public Service and Outreach from July 1, 2011, to January 31, 2012.

 Prior to her time at UGA, she worked in Washington for U.S. Representative Bob Wise.
 Frum serves on the boards of the Georgia Academy for Economic Development, the Athens Area Community Foundation, and Georgia Women of Achievement.
 She has a Ph.D. from the University of Georgia, an M.A. from George Washington University, and a B.A. from West Virginia University.
 She was named one of Georgia Trend’s 2012 “Power Women” in Georgia, was among Georgia Trend’s 100 Most Influential Georgians in 2016 and 2017.